What you'll learn

 - How to tidy data using the tidyverse to better facilitate analysis

 - How to work with dates and times as file formats, and text mining

-In this course, we will cover several common steps of the data wrangling process including importing data into R from files, tidying data, string processing, html parsing, working with dates and times, and text mining.
-Rarely are all these wrangling steps necessary in a single analysis, but data scientist will likely face them all at some point.
+In this course, part of our Professional Certificate Program in Data Science, we cover several standard steps of the data wrangling process like importing data into R, tidying data, string processing, HTML parsing, working with dates and times, and text mining.
+Rarely are all these wrangling steps necessary in a single analysis, but a data scientist will likely face them all at some point.

 Harvard T.H.
 Chan School of Public Health